 Oasis, but not.
 This band controlled the radios in 1997 with this mashup of classic and rock.
 Despite a semi-successful follow up single Lucky Man, this band shall be forever defined by the opening strings of Bitter Sweet Sympathy.
 The beloved strings come from an orchestral version of the Rolling Stones 60’s classic The Last Time.
 They ran into major copyright issues with Allen Klein who owned the rights to the Rolling Stones’ single.
 Only after Klein’s death, Jagger and Richards gave the Verve the complete rights to the song – 22 years after its release.
 The band broke up and had multiple reunions, there last being in 2008.

 Today: The lead singer struggles with a solo career.
 Other band members formed a new band called Black Submarine.

 Sinéad O’Connor Nothing Compares 2U

 Released: 1990 | Album: I Do Not Want What I Haven’t Got | Single Sales: 2.5 million* | Hot 100 Peak: 1| Nationality: Irish

-Unlike most artists on the list O’Conner might have had a chance break the one-hit wonder title, but she got a little too freaky for the mainstream.
+Unlike most artists on the list O’Conner might have had a chance break the one-hit-wonder title, but she got a little too freaky for the mainstream.
 The Irish-born singer was on a mission against the Pope.
-She cut up a picture of him live on SNL in 1992 whilst singing about issues in the world a nd child abuse.
+She cut up a picture of him live on SNL in 1992 whilst singing about issues in the world and child abuse.
 These polarizing acts can be hard to forget.
-She went on to release 8 studio albums that charted okay, however, she would never enjoy the masses after labeling herself as an outsider.
+She went on to release 8 studio albums that charted okay, however, she would never enjoy the masses after labelling herself as an outsider.

-Today: O’Connor, now Muslim, has just announced a new Irish tour… though their are only a handful of shows.
+Today: O’Connor, now Muslim, has just announced a new Irish tour… though there are only a handful of shows.
 She last released new music in 2014.